 Dinner at Fish Lane

-Once you’ve arrived in Brisbane, our suggestion is definitely to head to Fish Lane.
+There are so many things to do in Brisbane, but our first suggestion is to head to Fish Lane.
 In Brisbane’s trendy Southbank area (which boasts a city-side swimming pool and beach!), Fish Lane is the epicentre of cool, featuring restaurants, bars and art.

 This street features 450m of laneway art with some pretty heavyhitter artists including Drapl and Fintan Magee.
 Running from Grey Street to Manning Street, it’s filled with street art but is probably now better known for the cuisine that flanks it on either side.
 Try down-to-earth fine dining at Gauge, or the best Italian in Brisbane at Julius Pizzeria.
 Down your craft beer at Saccharomyces Beer Café or get a bit more social at the four-storey pub, The Fox Hotel.

 We always stay with family but we’ve asked around and it seems the Arise Apartments are a great nod, since they are beautiful, high-end self-catering apartments in a central area of Brisbane.